Awards

 Award

 The award winners will be announced at the EHPS conference.
-The successful applicants will be invited to attend the EHPS conference free of charge and be given the opportunity to give an oral presentation about their work during the conference.
+Successful applicants will receive complimentary registration to attend the EHPS conference and be given the opportunity to give an oral presentation about their work during the conference.

 Stan Maes Early Career Award Winners